ircdocs/modern-irc/about.md

 layout: default
 ---

-This site contains documents describing the IRC protocol and related technologies.
+This site contains documents describing the IRC protocol and related technologies (affectionately called the 'Modern docs').
 The documents hosted here are intended to be useful to software developers working with IRC.
 They contain existing behaviour and what we consider best-practices for new software.

 If something written in these documents isn't correct for or interoperable with an IRC client / server / network you know of, please open an issue or send me an [email](mailto:daniel@danieloaks.net).
 Pull requests are appreciated.